← conru.com

 A human designer can be greatly assisted in the intricate task of routing cable harnesses through complex mechanical assemblies if empowered to interact naturally with other autonomous agents.
 This dissertation presents a system in which specialized computational agents collaborate with a human designer to solve problems too complex for any single approach, whether human or algorithmic.

 The design pool serves as shared memory.
 All agents, including the human, deposit solutions into the pool and draw from it.
-This allows each agent to build on the work of others without requiring direct coordination or communication protocols between agents.
+Each agent builds on the work of others without requiring direct coordination between agents.

 Key Finding